zealtv/bop/samplepacks/README.md

 # samplepacks/

-a samplepack contains all the audio to be used together on a project. a samplepack is simply a folder containing folders of wav files.
+a samplepack contains all the audio to be used together on a project.
+a samplepack is simply a folder that contains subfolders of wav files.

 ```
 bop/